 - A payment of up to $15,000 for personal injury is exempt.

-All of these exemptions also apply to what a trustee may take from the debtor’s estate in a bankruptcy.
+All of these exemptions also apply to what a trustee may take from the debtor’s estate in bankruptcy.
 In reality, however, if the trustee finds the debtor’s assets to just slightly exceed his statutory exemptions, it is probably not worth the trustee's time and expense to pursue them.
 Of course, what "just slightly" means depends on the case and the trustee.
-While we try to make sure that everything a client owns fits into one of the exempt categories when we file a bankruptcy, a client with as much as a few thousand dollars in non-exempt personal property, furniture and furnishings for example, may well be able to keep everything he owns.
+While we try to make sure that everything a client owns fits into one of the exempt categories when we file bankruptcy, a client with as much as a few thousand dollars in non-exempt personal property, furniture, and furnishings, for example, may well be able to keep everything he owns.

 If, after reviewing the foregoing information, it appears that the client has no assets that can be lost, it is difficult to see how a bankruptcy would improve the client’s condition.
-While the filing of a Chapter 7 stops creditors from taking the assets of the debtor, a collection-proof debtor has, unfortunately, already attained that level of protection.
-Still, there are limited instances when it is not unreasonable for even a collection-proof client to seek a bankruptcy.
+While the filing of Chapter 7 stops creditors from taking the assets of the debtor, a collection-proof debtor has, unfortunately, already attained that level of protection.
+Still, there are limited instances when it is not unreasonable for even a collection-proof client to seek bankruptcy.
 For example:

 - Suspension of a driver’s license.
 Illinois law requires drivers to carry liability insurance.
 An uninsured driver who has been involved in an auto accident may have his driving privileges suspended by the Secretary of State’s office unless he can show the Secretary’s hearing officer:

 - He was not responsible for the accident;